AuReMe/padmet/README.md

-    gbk_to_faa    Extract the proteome from a genbank file gene_to_targets    From a list of genes and a PADMet extract the targets linked to each gene get_metacyc_ontology    From a PADMet Ref file of MetaCyc create an XML ontology file modelSeed_to_padmet    Create a PADMet file from modelSeed reactions and pathways files padmet_to_asp    Convert PADMet to ASP
+    gbk_to_faa    Extract the proteome from a genbank file gene_to_targets    From a list of genes and a PADMet extract the targets linked to each gene get_metacyc_ontology    From a PADMet Ref file of MetaCyc create an XML ontology file metexploreviz_export    Create a metexploreviz JSON to visualize metabolic network from padmet or sbml modelSeed_to_padmet    Create a PADMet file from modelSeed reactions and pathways files padmet_to_asp    Convert PADMet to ASP
     padmet_to_matrix    Create a a stoichiometry matrix from a PADMet file